bharatbalothia/wcelab-OMS-IV-UI/docker/README.md

 # Run on Docker

-You can run this project on an angular node server (~~ng~~).
+You can run this project on an angular node server (*ng*).
 Or you can keep your laptop clean and run the development as a docker container.

+To run docker, you run the following instruction on Linux, Mac, or Windows 10 with [Docker for Windows](https://docs.docker.com/docker-for-windows/install/).
+If you are brave and use Windows 10, you can also try the experimental Docker on Windows Subsystem for Linux following [my gist here](https://gist.github.com/nedzhang/58490417387bc25b80d62d28c54617a3).

 ## Build the Angular